viv-visw/my-portfolio/Instagram Analysis How-To Blog/README.md

 ## My Contributions

-I wrote the entire article :P
+Well, I wrote the entire article :P

-Just kidding!
 Here are the main highlights:

 - I tried to highlight the Instagram features that were the newest at the time